dolbeysystems/fusion-cac-web-docs/content/cdi-user-guide/chart-prioritization/_index.md

 There are three parts to an Alerts title to observe:
 1. **Alert Topic** - This corresponds to a diagnosis.
-2. **CDI/Clinical Alert Message** - This is a brief description of what the system found to be missing, incomplete, or possibly inaccurate and corresponds to the Topic.
+2. **CDI/Clinical Alerts Message** - This is a brief description of what the system found to be missing, incomplete, or possibly inaccurate and corresponds to the Topic.
 3. **Date and Time** - This is the date and time when the system found evidence for the alert to trigger.
 This information is tracked for reporting to see how quickly the system is triggering an alert.

 ![Alert Title](2025-02-24_ChartPri4.png)